jdsghuman/weekend-challenge-5-feedback/README.md

 ### FEATURES

-There will be 4 views for the form (comment is not required):
+There will be 4 views for the form:

 - How are you feeling today?

 ![feeling](wireframes/page-one.png)

 - How well are you understanding the content?

 ![understanding](wireframes/page-two.png)

 - How well are you being supported?

 ![support](wireframes/page-three.png)

 - Any comments you want to leave?
+(Not required)

 ![comments](wireframes/page-four.png)

-## THE REVIEW COMPONENT
+### THE REVIEW COMPONENT

 The review page will show the user entered responses for the survey.
+Required fields will have an asterik to notify the user what is missing from the survey.

 ### Incomplete, Submit button is disabled: